Acute and Chronic Back Pain: Risk Factors and Treatment

-Back pain is a common issue among adults affecting both men and women.
+Acute and chronic back pain is a common issue among adults affecting both men and women.
 At one point in our lives, most of us will experience it.
-There are several factors that can trigger back pain.
+There are several factors that can trigger this.
 A sore back can be the result of aging, an accident, or lack of exercise, among many others.

 The pain can be sudden or increase over time.
 Either way, when the pain becomes too much to handle, it can also result in absences from work or missed appointments.
 In some cases, it can also lead to longer term disability if left untreated.